greenonline/YACCAdventure/README.md

 So, I thought I'd give it a go.

-After looking at a number of "guides", I settled on [Lex and YACC primer/HOWTO](https://berthub.eu/lex-yacc/cvs/lexyacc.pdf).
+After looking at a number of "guides", I settled on [Lex and YACC primer/HOWTO](https://berthub.eu/lex-yacc/cvs/lexyacc.pdf), by Bert Hubert.
 This really is an excellent guide, with perfect examples.
+I have included a copy of it in `xtras/PDF/`.

 ---